It spreads quickly, the symptoms are unpleasant and it's incredibly common. Here's how to treat the winter sickness bug

 Call your doctor if your toddler has a fever of 103F or higher or is showing any of the classic signs of dehydration: decreased urination (less than every six hours), excessive sleepiness or fussiness, sunken eyes, extreme thirst, dry lips, crying without tears, or cool and discoloured hands and feet.

-And remember, if you’re in any doubt about your toddler’s health, call your GP or NHS Direct for advice, or if they are showing symptoms of dehydration, take them to A&E.
+And remember, if you’re in any doubt about your toddler’s health, call your GP or health visitor for advice, or if they are showing symptoms of dehydration, take them to A&E.